-Make sure this information is up-to-date by claiming your Google My Business listing.
-Updating this information is also important because a device’s location often dictates voice search results.
-Your updated address will help boost your search rankings for nearby users.
+Keep this information up-to-date by claiming your Google My Business listing and reviewing it regularly.
+A device’s location often dictates voice search results.
+So, your updated address will help boost your search rankings for nearby users.
 Keeping these essential pieces updated can also make it easier for eager searchers to find you, especially since people using voice search frequently do so to get a faster result.

 Read some of our tips on how to make your content mobile-ready, including creating concise content and optimizing for page load speed.
 You can also use Google’s free test to see how your site measures up.